adevinta/zoe/README.md

 # Initialize zoe configuration
 zoe config init

-# The generated config points to a local kafka cluster (localhost:29092).
+# The generated config points to a local Kafka cluster (localhost:29092).
 You can edit it using the following command
 zoe config edit

 # You can inspect the list of clusters you have in your config